Untitled post 110

 Manual rank checkers1-5 checks per toolDesktopNoneSingle query verification

-1. Sign up and verify your domain via DNS record, HTML upload, or Google Analytics
+1. Sign up and verify your domain using DNS, HTML upload, or Google Analytics

-2. Enter your keyword list while respecting daily limits
+2. Add your list of keywords while staying within daily limits

-4. Run initial check and bookmark the results
+4. Run your first check and save the results

-5. Return weekly or monthly to compare position changes
+5. Come back weekly or monthly to compare changes in rankings

 Google Search Console data showing website rank, clicks, impressions, and CTR for various queries to check website rank.